TobiX/dotfiles/README.md

 ## Subdirectories

-To keep things simple, dotfiles in subdirectories are deployed by replacing the slash in the filename with U+2571 - a unicode box drawing symbol (╱)
+To keep things simple, dotfiles in subdirectories are deployed using a replacement scheme similar to systemd's unit files: A single minus (-) represents a slash in the target file name, while a minus can be escaped by repeating it (--).

 ## Compatiblity